What is a Value Trap?

 How to Avoid?

-- Debt to Equity: Asset vs. liability comparison is very important in analysis.
-For an investor, it is important to understand all rations and not to depend on certain ration in the decision process.
+- Debt to Equity: Asset vs. liability comparisonAsset Vs. Liability ComparisonWhat makes Assets & Liabilities different is that while the former refers to anything that a Company owns to gain long-term economic benefits, the latter refers to anything that the Company owes to other parties. is significant in the analysis.
+For an investor, it is vital to understand all rations and not to depend on a specific ration in the decision process.

 - Industry and Sector Overview: Understand Industry and sector overview its pros and cons in the market.
 How peers of the company are performing in comparison.

 - Past and Present Analysis: The Company’s past, present, and future analysis is essential and can be done by observing the decision process in business, performance, and a thorough understanding of financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
 These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels..

 - Stock Holding Patterns: Understanding stock holding patterns in a company is essential for investment decisions.
 Often, the value trap results from an alteration in holding patterns in the company’s shares.